 - Faculty with course lists that are too long may experience system errors.

 - Course development sandboxes are meant to be used before a course section is available in Canvas (e.g. begin development on a summer course in early spring)

 - Sandboxes can be reset and reused as many times as needed

 - Sandbox courses are not meant for matriculated students.
 Any student activity needs to be tied to a CRN in an active semester.

-- Non-credit courses may be requested through Continuing Education
+- Non-credit courses may be requested through the Division of Online & Continuing Education.

 User accounts in Canvas

 - All students and faculty that have a WSU account will automatically be given a Canvas account

 - Nicknames are not allowed (usernames must match Banner)

 - Official (legal) name change (e.g., after getting married) requests will automatically update display names in Canvas

-- Unofficial name change requests are reviewed by the AAEO Office and must be approved in order to be processed
+- Unofficial name change requests are reviewed by the Office of Equal Opportunity and must be approved in order to be processed

 Canvas Bulletins, Calendars, and Announcements

 - Global system announcements are restricted to issues related to the Canvas LMS, its integrations, and emergency situations where student, faculty, or staff wellbeing may be at risk.
 We pride ourselves on providing an ad-free experience so students can access their course content without interference.

-- Our announcements are restricted in length to 3-4 sentences but may contain links to additional information
+- Our announcements and calendar events are restricted in length to 3-4 sentences but may contain links to additional information

-- Announcements must only contain text and screenshots (no banners, images, gifs, etc.)
+- Announcements and events must only contain text and screenshots (no banners, images, gifs, etc.)